vijaysharm/ehyo-android/README.md

 + There's no rollback during failures.
 If part of a template is applied, and an exception occurs, then there's no way to undo what failed.
 As a suggestion, run ehyo within a version controlled project with a fresh checkout.
 That will allow you to rollback your changes when ehyo craps out on you.

-+ Developed on and only tested on OSX.
++ Developed on and only tested on OSX with Java 1.6.
 There isn't any OS specific stuff in the code, per-se, but consider this warning if things don't work ask you expect.

 Building the jar
 ----------------